hazourahh/hazourahh.github.io/_news/announcement_1.md

 inline: false
 ---

-I am happy to announce that our research paper titeled "Relational Header Discovery using Similarity Search in a Table Corpus" has been accepted for presentation at the 37th IEEE International Conference on Data Engineering (ICDE 2021).
+I am happy to announce that our research paper titled "Relational Header Discovery using Similarity Search in a Table Corpus" has been accepted for presentation at the 37th IEEE International Conference on Data Engineering (ICDE 2021).
 The conference will take place virtually between 19-22 April, 2021.

 Authors: Hazar Harmouch, Thorsten Papenbrock, Felix Naumann